Vivek2531/flask-sre-production-demo/README.md

   - CPU utilization
   - Memory utilization
   - requests count
-  - latnecy requests
+  - latency requests
   - 4xx errors
-  - 5xx errors (added intentionally since application initially produced 5xx errors → metric/alarms now track them for early detection)
+  - 5xx errors - Intially when the app runner is ready.
+There are no 5xx related erros. so I myself created reated a crash route (/crash) to generate 500 errors, so that CloudWatch allows     me to create the metric and  alarms.
 - **CloudWatch Alarms** set up to trigger notifications for abnormal CPU, memory, and error spikes.

 ---